stefanhayden/stefanhayden.github.io/dayinthelife2.md

 ---
-id: 172
+id: 1722
-title: A Day In the Life
+title: A Day In the Life2
 date: 2006-07-24T20:27:12+00:00
 author: Stefan Hayden
 layout: page